 By Dr JOHN McCLEAN, Convenor of GS&C

-Christians in NSW continue to be focussed on Special Religious Education (SRE) in school.
+Christians in NSW continue to be focused on Special Religious Education (SRE) in school.
 The Department of Education and Communities (DEC) identified three books Your Sneaking Suspicions by John Dickson, You: An Introduction by Michael Jensen and Teen Sex: By the Book by Patricia Weerakoon; and instructed school principals to ensure that SRE providers were not using these books.
 Some SRE teachers were asked to sign a statement to that effect when they arrived at school on Thursday May 7.

 The episode prompted some observations for me.